LemonATsu/pop-to-8bit/README.md

 Note that this version may generate slightly different result in compare to the original version, and the processing technique in [section 2.3](https://lemonatsu.github.io/pdf/su17icassp.pdf) of paper is omitted due to that fact that it can be achieve by tuning the parameter of [pYIN](https://code.soundsoftware.ac.uk/projects/pyin) plug-in.

+The NMF constraint is also not implemented in this version due to its ineffectiveness of improving the conversion result.

 ## Prerequisites
 - Python 3.4+
 - [pYIN vamp plug-in](https://code.soundsoftware.ac.uk/projects/pyin)